run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 ## GPU/CPU Overview Dashboard

 The Overview dashboard provides information about what is happening **right now** in the cluster.
-Administrators can view high-level information on the state of the cluster, including:
+Administrators can view high-level information on the state of the cluster.

-* The number of available and allocated resources and their cluster-wide utilization.
-* The number of running and pending **Workloads**, their utilization, information on Workloads with errors or Workloads with idle GPUs or CPUs.
-* Active **Projects**, their assigned and allocated GPUs or CPUs and number of running and pending Workloads.

 The dashboard has two tabs that change the display to provide a focused view for [GPU Dashboards](#gpu-dashboard) (default view) and [CPU Dashboards](#cpu-dashboard).

-To filter the dashboard by node pool, press *Add filter* and select a node pool from the list.

-Use the time range selector to choose a range of time for the tiles of the dashboard.

 ### GPU Dashboard

 The GPU dashboard displays specific information for GPU based nodes, node-pools, clusters, or tenants.
 These dashboards also include additional metrics that specific to GPU based environments.
+The dashboard contains tiles that show information about specific resource allocation and performance metrics.
+The tiles are interactive allowing you to link directly to the assets or drill down to specific scopes.
+Use the time frame selector to choose a time frame for all the tiles in the dashboard.

+The dashboard has the following tiles:

+* Ready nodes&mdash;displays GPU nodes that are in the ready state.
+* Ready GPU devices&mdash;displays the number of GPUs in nodes that are in the ready state.
+* Allocated GPU compute&mdash;displays the total number of GPUs allocated from all the nodes.
+* Running workloads&mdash;displays the number of running workloads.
+* Pending workloads&mdash;displays the number of workloads in the pending status.
+* Allocation ration by node pool&mdash;the graph displays the percentage of GPUs allocated per node pool.
+Hover over the bar for detailed information.
+Use the scope selected at the bottom of the graph to drill down for more details.
+* Free resources by node pool&mdash;the graph displays the amount of free resources per node pool.
+Press a entry in the graph for more details.
+Hover over the resource bubbles for specific details for the workers in the node.
+Use the ellipsis to download the graph as a CSV file.
+* Resource allocation by workload type&mdash;the graph displays the resource allocation by workload type.
+Hover over the bar for detailed information.
+Use the scope selected at the bottom of the graph to drill down for more details.
+Use the ellipsis to download the graph as a CSV file.
+* Workload by status&mdash;the graph displays the number of workloads for each status in the workloads table.
+Hover over the bar for detailed information.
+Use the scope selected at the bottom of the graph to drill down for more details.
+Use the ellipsis to download the graph as a CSV file.
+* Resources utilization&mdash;this graph displays the resource utilization over time.
+The right pane of the graph shows the average utilization of the selected time frame of the dashboard.
+Hover over the graph to see details of a specific time in the graph.
+Use the ellipsis to download the graph as a CSV file.
+* Resource allocation&mdash;this graph displays the resource allocation over time.
+The right pane of the graph shows the average allocation of the selected time frame of the dashboard.
+Hover over the graph to see details of a specific time in the graph.
+Use the ellipsis to download the graph as a CSV file.

 ### CPU Dashboard